1. Do you really believe in those gods?

 25. How do you explain evil?

-This means that reality is far more complex than a simple opposition of good against evil.
-There are multiple processes at play, of short, medium and long run, opposing, parallel or derived, beneficial or destructive depending on the moment or one’s perspective, with humans being just one wheel in a universal machine where different deities participate in a diverse fashion.
+This means that reality is far more complex than a simple opposition between good and evil.
+There are multiple processes at play, of short, medium and long term, opposing, parallel or derived, beneficial or destructive depending on the moment or one’s perspective, with humans being just one wheel in a universal machine where different deities participate in a diverse fashion.
 In a polytheistic worldview, it’s harder for one to ask why the gods allow for suffering to exist.
 That’s a question for the monotheists who believe in a single omnipotent deity and thus need to explain why doesn’t he use his absolute powers to prevent certain things or reorganize natural processes.
-When one’s perspective is that of plurality, a divine entity lacks full control since, so to speak, he or she is not the only player in the game.
-There are multiple gods and goddesses on the stage, some small and others large, some neutral and others close to Humanity, some with more power than others, with reduced, large, distinct or overlaping areas of influence.
+But when one’s perspective is that of plurality, a divine entity lacks full control since, so to speak, he or she is not the only player in the game.
+There are multiple gods and goddesses on the stage, some small and others great, some neutral and others close to Humanity, some with more power than others, with reduced, large, distinct or overlaping spheres of influence.
 And they don’t agree on everything, not all of them have the same agenda, will or capacity to intervene, a complexity to which one must also add human actions and free will.

 What good is a doctor if he can’t cure every illness and save every life?
 What good is a friend if she can’t help you in everything?
 What good is a relative if he can’t always support you and solve all of your problems?
 Omnipotence is not a criterion of usefulness, just as it isn’t of divinity.
 At least not for me.
 A god or a goddess is something I define as numinous, wise or powerful, but that’s not the same as absolute, all-knowing or all-powerful.
 There’s a hugely diverse and complex world between the opposite extremes of nothing and everything.

 No!
-I don’t take my religious beliefs as scientific facts or theories and though science may influence them (see the answer to question 25), the opposite does not or at least should not happen.
-Because science and religion are different things, each with their own language and dynamics and hence with different criteria and forms of proof.
+Scientific facts or theories are not religious beliefs, though science may influence them (see the answer to question 25).
+The opposite, however, shouldn’t happen, because science and religion are different things, each with their own language and dynamics, and hence different criteria and forms of proof.

 It doesn’t.
 As a whole, Roman polytheism has no scriptures or orthodoxy and therefore lacks a moral doctrine.
 Which doesn’t mean that I and others like me are amoral, rather that we get our principles from a variety of sources.